Hundreds of plant species thrive, sharing the pristine heath ecosystem in the Hartz Mountains National Park

 Complete health and wellbeing depends on sharing the goodness of nature and biodiversity

 Every so often a profound personality crosses our path and one of these, has booked four Nature Bound tours since 2009.
 He is well known for his stirring of mindsets and actions within thought leaders and politicians.
-Also advocacy for senior’s health and wellbeing and “shared good” being an essential part of a new Australian vision.
+Also advocacy for senior’s health and wellbeing and “shared good” being an essential objective for a new Australian vision.

 His website, “The Shared Good”, also reflects the input of 50 eminent Australians and challenges the notion of self-absorbed people losing their sense of community.